mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 ## Chapter 6

 There was a constant reverberant murmur that filled the hall as a fidelant spoke to them - something about her province's proposal for a new academy of arts.
 I was nestled in a walkway between two elevated seating areas, so I was hidden from the view of most fidelants.
-A few at the opposite end of the hall me glanced at me for a second, then returned their view as if nothing had happened.
+A few at the opposite end of the hall glanced at me for a second, then returned their view as if nothing had happened.

 As I ventured further, I noticed a faint glow from a wall to the left, where Ara shone through the entryway and onto this giant orb.
 A precise map of the world appeared in shades on the wall with an inverse orientation, as if looking down from the sky.
 I observed and inferred more and more and finally mapped out a route.
 Typically, people would enter from these walkways into the center before going further up to their desks, and luckily I was on the eastern portion of the hall, so I assumed that Melna sat nearby.
 I would still have to walk into that center circle, probably bringing a decent amount of attention to myself in the process, but it was large so I might get away with it if I stayed quiet and slow.